-Respite hours will not be approved to provide oversight of minor children, spouses, other relatives in the home or to relieve other paid providers.
+Respite hours will not be approved to provide oversight of additional minor children, spouses, other relatives in the home or to relieve other paid providers.

-Respite hours arranged during a scheduled family vacation when the CAP/DA beneficiary is present cannot total, in combination with in-home aide or personal assistance, 24 hours in one day.
+Respite hours arranged during a scheduled family vacation when the CAP/DA beneficiary is present cannot total, in combination with in-home aide, 24 hours in one day.